The Oral-B Genius Pro 8000 remains our recommendation over, the Pro 7000.

-Two superb electric toothbrushes neither will leave you disappointed; but the Genius Pro 8000 (view on Amazon) just edges it for the design and innovation, not to mention small improvement in battery life and the included travel case.
+Two superb electric toothbrushes neither will leave you disappointed; but the Genius Pro 8000 just edges it for the design and innovation, not to mention small improvement in battery life and the included travel case.

-- The Pro 7000 is available in Black or White colour options whilst the Genius Pro is available in Black, White, Rose Gold and Orchid Purple.
+- The Pro 7000 is available in Black or White color options whilst the Genius Pro is available in Black, White, Rose Gold and Orchid Purple.

 - Small design differences with the Genius 8000 feeling the better in hand.